fedwiki/wiki-server/ReadMe.md

     $ cd wiki
     $ grunt build
     $ npm start

-Options for the server can be passed in many ways:

-* As command line flags (run bin/server.js)
-* As a configuration JSON file specified with --config
-* As a config.json file in the root folder or cwd.
-* As env vars prefixed with `wiki_`

-Higher in the list takes precedence.
-The server will then try to guess all unspecified options.

-You can also switch datastores to leveldb from flatfiles by switching require('./page') to require('./leveldb') in lib/server.js.

 While you're coding, you can also watch for files to change.
 This will rebuild the client each time you save a file.